 Why are cats scared of cucumbers?
-Have you ever wondered the same also?
-So, I landed on pet videos on the internet and found that there have been videos of a variety of cats recorded by their owners leaping in the air out of shock and fear upon seeing a cucumber.
+Recently, I landed on pet videos on the internet and found that there have been videos of a variety of cats recorded by their owners leaping in the air out of shock and fear upon seeing a cucumber.
 Yes, cucumbers!
 Your average, green crop from the supermarket.

 Cats and Their Reaction to Cucumbers

 Cats getting frightened by the cucumber prank creates unnecessary trauma in them.
 In general, cats are afraid of anything unexpected that’s coming their way!